๐ŸŽจArt History I โ€“ Prehistory to Middle Ages

 Chauvet Cave, France

-• Oldest known sophisticated paintings—dating to approximately 30,000-32,000 years ago, challenging assumptions that artistic skill developed gradually
+• Oldest known sophisticated paintings, dating to approximately 30,000โ€“32,000 years ago.
+Their quality challenged the long-held assumption that artistic skill developed gradually over time.

 Lascaux Cave, France

-• Over 600 animal figures dominated by horses, deer, and aurochs, painted approximately 17,000 years ago during the Upper Paleolithic
+• Over 600 animal figures, dominated by horses, deer, and aurochs, painted approximately 17,000 years ago during the Upper Paleolithic.

 Altamira Cave, Spain